Claudio Marchisio: Return to Juventus and breakthrough

 After his impressive performances for Empoli, Marchisio returned to Juventus for the 2008–09 campaign and made an impressive Champions League debut, playing the full 90 minutes against Artmedia Petržalka in the Champions League third qualifying round, second leg.
 In November, former Milan and Fiorentina striker Stefano Borgonovo wrote about him on La Gazzetta dello Sport: "Marchisio has everything needed to play at the highest level...[He] has personality, reminds me of the great Marco Tardelli."
 Under Ranieri, he eventually established himself as first-choice due to injuries and lackluster performances from other midfielders.
 He further established himself in the starting eleven after a man-of-the-match game against Milan in pouring rain that earned him rave reviews from the media.
 He quickly became a firm favourite amongst the Bianconeri fans and they voted him as their Player of the Month for December on the club website.
 Five days after his 23rd birthday, he scored his first Serie A goal, the match-winner against Fiorentina.
 Less than a week later, he was rewarded with an improved five-year contract extension.
 His season was interrupted by a series of minor injuries in April, which resulted in him being sidelined for almost a month, and he returned to the starting eleven for the penultimate matchday away at Siena, marking it with a goal and an assist for captain Alessandro Del Piero's second goal of the match in a 0–3 win and then setting up Vincenzo Iaquinta's opener in a 2–0 home win against Lazio, a result that ensured a second-place finish for the Bianconieri.
 When the season ended, he was continuously linked with various clubs, but Director of Sport Alessio Secco ended all speculation by listing him as one of the "untouchable" players.
-His good performances did not go unnoticed by Italian national team coach Marcello Lippi, who later handed him his senior international debut.
+His good performances did not go unnoticed by the Italy national team coach Marcello Lippi, who later handed him his senior international debut.